-Biodiversity loss, Pulp & paper, app, Arara Abadi, Asia Pulp & Paper, dead tiger, deforestation, Eyes on the Forest, Investigation, license, pulpwood plantation, sinar mas group, Sumatran tiger, tesso nilo, tropical forest, WWF Indonesia,
+Sumatra, Biodiversity loss, Pulp & paper, APP, Arara Abadi, Asia Pulp & Paper, dead tiger, deforestation, Investigation, license, pulpwood plantation, sinar mas group, Sumatran tiger, tesso nilo, tropical forest, WWF Indonesia,

 EoF News (PEKANBARU) – Asia Pulp and Paper is still clearcutting tropical rainforest as realities found by Eyes on the Forest investigation in the company’s subsidiary, PT Arara Abadi of district Nilo, in Tesso Nilo forest block, Sumatra’s Riau Province.